Our Core Values

 The Powell Police Department utilizes bicycle patrols, weather permitting, in some circumstances.
 Bike officers are great for reaching out to our citizens and improving overall crime detection efforts.

 Child Safety Seat Program

 We provide free child safety seat checks.
 Appointments are required.
 Complete the online form here to request an appointment with the Powell Police Department.
-Residents can also schedule appointments with the Delaware General Health District at 740-203-2079 or firstname.lastname@example.org or Liberty Township Fire Department at 740-938-2027.
-Be aware of Ohio’s Child Passenger Safety Laws; click here for more information.
+Residents can also schedule appointments with the Delaware Public Health District at 740-203-2079 or firstname.lastname@example.org or Liberty Township Fire Station #322 at 740-938-2027.
+Be aware of Ohio’s Child Passenger Safety Laws.
+Click here for more information.

 Citizens Police Academy

 The Powell Police Department holds the Citizens Police Academy annually in the spring.
 The Academy runs for 10 weeks and covers topics such as criminal and traffic laws, crime prevention, firearms safety, CSI and more.
 If you’re interested in joining our next class visit here.